-Year 7 students learn to play a musical instrument (one of flute, clarinet, saxophone, trumpet, trombone, bass guitar or percussion) in small tutorial groups before combining to form a Mentor Group band.
+Year 7 students learn to play a musical instrument (one of violin, cello, flute, clarinet, saxophone, trumpet, trombone, bass guitar or percussion) in small tutorial groups before combining to form a concert band or string ensmeble.
 They explore instrument care, assembly and making a sound.
 Students develop tone control along with theory skills of rhythm and pitch reading.
 They learn how to follow the conductor in a band setting and listen to the musical connection between parts of the ensemble.
-They experience performance in solo and group contexts through sectional and band rehearsals.
-All students perform at the Semester Concert.
+All students perform at the Semester Junior Concert.

-- Explore and express ideas: students experiment with elements of music using instruments in the band setting - Respond and interpret: students develop listening skills, theoretical understanding of musical notation and musical concepts, and technical performance skills on their instruments. - Present and perform: students rehearsal and perform in solo and group contexts
+Explore and express ideas

+Students experiment with elements of music using instruments in the band setting

+Students develop listening skills, theoretical understanding of musical notation and musical concepts, and technical performance skills on their instruments.

+Students rehearsal and perform in solo and group contexts.